BakingQueen74

 Instructions

-• Remove and grease your slow cooker bowl.
+• Remove and grease your slow cooker bowl with a little butter or oil.

-• Pour the flour, coconut and sugar into a large bowl.
+• Weigh out the flour, desiccated coconut and sugar in a large bowl.

-• Mix together the butter, milk and egg in a jug, and beat together well.
-Add the lime zest and juice.
+• Mix together the butter, milk and egg in a bowl, and add the lime zest and juice.

-• Pour the jug contents onto the dry ingredients and mix well.
+• Pour the wet ingredients onto the dry ingredients and mix well.

 • Pour the cake batter into your slow cooker bowl.